mvolkmann/blog/src/python/python-compared-to-js.md

-JavaScript can implement lazy functions using generator functions (see the "List Comprehension" section), but no builtin generator functions are provided.
+JavaScript can implement lazy functions using generator functions (see the "List Comprehension" section), but no built-in generator functions are provided.

 ## Sorting